 In the 2023/24 season, she returned as Gutrune (Götterdämmerung) to both the Berlin State Opera and the Stuttgart State Opera.
 She also performed alongside Thomas Hampson as Fiordiligi with the Orchestre National de Lyon.
 Her portrayal of Peri in Schumann’s Das Paradies und die Peri with the Hamburg Symphony, with whom she also performed Beethoven’s 9th Symphony, received critical acclaim.
-Additionally, she sang Brahms’ Ein deutsches Requiem in a co-production between the theaters in Osnabrück and Münster, and she frequently appears in recitals in cities like Cologne and Duisburg.
+Additionally, she sang Brahms’ Ein deutsches Requiem in a co-production between the theaters in Osnabrück and Münster, and she appeared in recitals in cities like Cologne and Duisburg.

 In the 2022/23 season, Mandy Fredrich made her role debut as Gutrune (Götterdämmerung) in a new production by Dmitri Tcherniakov and under the musical direction of Christian Thielemann at the Berlin State Opera.
 She debuted as Contessa in a new production of Mozart’s Le nozze di Figaro at the Opéra National de Lyon, a role she also performed at the State Theaters in Nuremberg and Hanover.
 Concert engagements included Franz von Suppé’s Die schöne Galathée with the Munich Radio Orchestra under Ivan Repušić and Beethoven’s 9th Symphony under Zubin Mehta at the Teatro del Maggio Musicale Fiorentino, the Macerata Opera Festival, and the Encore Classical Music Festival in Marbella.
 She also performed Beethoven’s 9th Symphony with the Duisburg Philharmonic and the Hamburg Symphony, and Haydn’s Creation with the latter.